Huỳnh Nguyễn Mai Phương

-Huỳnh Nguyễn Mai Phương is a Vietnamese beauty pageant titleholder who was crowned Miss World Vietnam 2022.
-She represented Vietnam at the Miss World 2023 pageant.
+Huỳnh Nguyễn Mai Phương is a Vietnamese beauty pageant titleholder who won Miss World Vietnam 2022, and represented Vietnam at Miss World 2023, where she reached the top 40.

 Pageantry

 Miss Đồng Nai University 2018

-Mai Phương was crowned Miss Dongnai University 2018.
+Mai Phương won Miss Dongnai University 2018.

 Miss Vietnam 2020

-At Miss Vietnam 2020, she was placed in the top five and won the Beauty with a Purpose award.
+At Miss Vietnam 2020, she reached the top five, and won the Beauty with a Purpose award.

 Miss World Vietnam 2022

 In 2022, she won Miss World Vietnam 2022.

 Miss World 2023

 She represented Vietnam at the Miss World 2023 pageant.
-She won the Multimedia Challenge and placed in the top 40 on the final night.
+She won the Multimedia Challenge and reached the top 40.